susannagladh/technical_writing_portfolio/index.md

 [View the case study](./digitize-artwork/)

-### Internal Technical Enablement Guide for Recruiters
+### Internal Software Guide for Non-Technical Professionals

 A confidential internal guide explaining modern software development, technical roles and business value for recruiters and sales consultants.